 10. Success breeds celebration, which breeds opportunities.
 Let’s face it: Recruiting and TA teams are not always seen as the most agile and flexible in an organization.
 Pivoting to a digital-first model is cause for celebration, helping to change the company’s perception of you, which can lead to bigger opportunities.
 So show off a little and let people know how well your program has gone so far!

-Using a data-led and human approach, coupled with our unique talent targeting method, Universum are able to support employers in developing and communicating relevant and engaging employer brand content.
+Using a data-driven approach coupled with our unique talent targeting method, Universum help employers develop and communicate relevant and engaging employer brand content.

 Universum, part of the StepStone Group, is a global thought leader in Employer Branding.
 With over 30 years of valuable experience in the field of employer branding, we have established ourselves in 60 markets globally, and our diverse workforce is physically present in 20 countries.
 We are uniquely positioned through our talent surveys to deliver key insights to recruiters about what future talent is looking for in a company.
 Our data-led, human and meaningful output has attracted more than 1,700 clients, including many Fortune 500 companies, as well as global media partners that publish our annual rankings and trend reports.
 Find out more at www.universumglobal.com